Norman Spinrad: Style

 Some critics have noted utopian themes in Spinrad's works.
-In a 1999 interview, he talked about his hopes for the role of science fiction in society: How much science fiction is being published now that's set in worlds that are better than ours?
+In a 1999 interview, he talked about his hopes for the role of science fiction in society:

+How much science fiction is being published now that's set in worlds that are better than ours?
 Not that have bigger shopping malls or faster space ships, but where the characters are morally superior, where the society works better, is more just?
 Not many.
 It becomes difficult to do it, and that's a feedback relationship with what's happening in the culture, with science fiction being the minor note.
 People don't credit it anymore!
 Not just better gizmos and more virtual reality gear, but better societies.
 People don't believe the future will be a better place.
 And that is very scary.

 According to critic Galen Strickland, "Spinrad has never taken the easy course of artistic repetition, nor tailored his thoughts to the dictates of any editor.
-Each of his books are unique, and explore avenues of thought and speculation few others have traveled.
+Each of his books is unique, and explores avenues of thought and speculation few others have traveled.
 Sex and power are usually his primary themes".
 Consciousness-altering drugs often feature prominently in his stories.
-According to Spinrad: If there's one gaping void in the story of American literary history in the second half of the twentieth century as currently promulgated, it's the influence of grass and psychedelic drugs, not only on the lives of writers, but on the content of what's been written, and on the form and style too.
+According to Spinrad:

+If there's one gaping void in the story of American literary history in the second half of the twentieth century as currently promulgated, it's the influence of grass and psychedelic drugs, not only on the lives of writers, but on the content of what's been written, and on the form and style too.
 It's hard to be critically or biographically courageous when so much creative work was done under the influences of jailable offenses.

 Controversies

 Spinrad had difficulty finding a publisher willing to print Bug Jack Barron as a book.
 Publisher Michael Moorcock printed the novel in installments in the magazine New Worlds.
 The newsstand company WHSmith refused to distribute one of the issues because of the installment of Spinrad's novel.
 The Arts Council of Great Britain, which subsidized New Worlds, put public pressure on WHSmith and forced the company to distribute the issue.
 This led to denunciations of Spinrad, The Arts Council, and New Worlds in the British Parliament.

 Spinrad could not find an American publisher for his 2007 novel Osama the Gun. "[O]ne rejection letter, foaming at the mouth, declared that no American publisher would touch it."
 He decided to self-publish the novel as an e-book.
-The book, which features several passages in Paris, has been published in French, by a very much mainstream edition, J'ai lu (2011).
+The book, which features several scenes set in Paris, has been published in French by Flammarion as J'ai lu (2011).